 It’s arranged so beautifully, that visitors will find themselves engrossed in the story as soon as they enter.
 The experience is surprisingly personal, and many have left the museum unexpectedly moved.
 Make sure you see the Memorial Wall, into which are carved the name of everyone who gave their lives in the uprising.

-Warsaw Uprising Museum Information
+Warsaw Uprising Museum Travel Tips

 - Admission free on Sundays.